Toolbox Reference#

 - Propagate a file from one block to the next.

-Cache is created on a per project basis and available in every pipeline job.
+A cache is created on a per-project basis and is available in every pipeline job.
 All cache keys are scoped per project.
 Total cache size is 9.6GB.

 The cache